Configuring the EC2 Instances in your Elastic Beanstalk Environment

 The Auto Scaling Group in your environment manages the EC2 instances that run your application.
 Changes to the Auto Scaling Group's launch configuration require replacement of all instances and will trigger a rolling update or immutable update, depending on which one is configured.

-Configuring Your Environment's EC2 Instances
+Configuring Your Environment's EC2 Instances in the AWS Management Console

 You can modify your Elastic Beanstalk environment's Auto Scaling Group configuration in the Elastic Beanstalk console.